ValentinaPucci/ing-sw-2024-pucci-ruggieri-santarossa-sciarretta/SomeIdeas.md

 - Someone has to take care of GameModelImmutable class.
 It is useful to have all the object we want to represent in the view ready to use.
 - Implement performTurn in controller, called by ServerImpl (Server interface) called by ClientImpl (It contains both placeCard and drawCard methods).
 - See execute() method in the run of TextualGameUI (called whenever MyState == MY_TURN).

+# ToDo (8 may 2024)
+- setAsConnected vs setAsReadyToStart... what is the difference?
+- Manage the GameStatus!
+Implement GameFlow method correctly in the controller.